-- LG Electronics CEO Cho Seong-jin says the company plans to unveil new smartphones “when it is needed,” rather than to maintain competition with rival devices.
+- LG Electronics CEO Cho Sung-jin says the company plans to unveil new smartphones “when it is needed,” rather than to maintain competition with rival devices.

 - LG wants to “retain existing models longer” with the release of additional variants, for example.